- As low as $814/Night

 Summary:

 Indulge in a stay at The Monroe on Spring.
-An entirely-modernized, Historic Charleston manor circa 1885.
+An entirely-refreshed, Historic Charleston manor circa 1885.
 No expense was spared in the restoration, intended to exude both rich history and modern extravagance.

 The Space: